Ray Billingsley: Career

 Billingsley drew a nationally syndicated strip called Lookin' Fine from 1979 to 1982.
-The strip featured an all Black cast in their 20s, but Billingsley didn't have creative much freedom with the strip and left after two years.
+The strip featured an all Black cast in their 20s, but Billingsley didn't have much creative freedom with the strip and left after two years.
 By 1988, he was freelancing in advertising and public relations; doing television commercials, posters and animation; and working for magazines such as Ebony.
 In October of that year, King Features Syndicate introduced Curtis.

 Billingsley credits African American cartoonist Morrie Turner, creator of Wee Pals — the first American syndicated strip with an integrated cast of characters — with opening the door for Curtis and other strips.
 He also credits Will Eisner, creator of The Spirit, for encouraging Billingsley to stretch out artistically.
 "He always told me to reach out and do more than I thought I could.
 I continually draw strength when I relive his teachings," said Billingsley.

 Awards

 Billingsley has received several awards, including the President's Award in 2000, during a conference between the American Lung Association and the Canadian Lung Association in Toronto, Canada.
 In addition, Billingsley received the Humanitarian Award from the American Lung Association of Southeast Florida in 1999.
 He was awarded the Inkpot Award in 2014.
 Billingsley's most prestigious recognition came when he was awarded the 2020 Reuben Award by the National Cartoonists Society, placing him in the company of great cartoonists such as Charles Schulz, Garry Trudeau, Jerry Scott, and Roz Chast.
 He is the first Black creator to receive the peer-voted award.